kymata-atlas/kymata-core/README.md

 * Plotting functionality

 The codebase is released under an MIT license to ensure the transparency of the results in the Kymata Atlas.
-While comments and issues are welcomed, we are unable to prioritise installation support (please see our code of conduct).
+While comments and issues are welcomed, we are unable to prioritise installation or usage support (please see our code of conduct).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>